Seven Reasons Your Listing is Still on the Market --and what to do about it!By Reuben Fine

 Having an abundance of well constructed real estate flyers using high quality photos will improve your home sale success.
 Additionally, make sure you have plenty of copies of the flyer throughout your home and in the lawn flyer box.
 We advise a minimum of 100 real estate flyers to be printed per home.
 If you go though 100 flyers in a week, you know there is interest in your home and an offer may come sooner than you think!

 About the author:Reuben Fine is the creator of Turn-Key Flyers, a Marketing Template provider specializing in Real Estate Flyers.
 Turn-Key Flyer Templates are PDF template flyers that require no special software and no design skills.
-Professionally designed and hand crafted to focus branding on the agent.
+Professionally designed to focus branding on the agent.
 Learn more by visiting Turn-Key Flyers